OrLove101/KMP-RickAndMortyApp/README.md

 - Animations

 ## Tips
-- run ./gradlew linkDebugFrameworkIosArm64 if you ios can't find "Shared" module
+- run ./gradlew linkDebugFrameworkIosArm64 or any related Ios target if you ios can't find "Shared" module